backdrop-contrib/ip_geoloc/README.txt

 Find on the web a marker icon set you like, eg http://mapicons.nicolasmollet.com Download and extract the icon image files, which must have extension .png, into a directory anywhere in your Drupal instal, e.g. sites/default/files/map_markers.
-Now visit the the IP Geolocation Views and Maps configuration page at admin/config/system/ip_geoloc.
+Now visit the the IP Geolocation Views & Maps configuration page at admin/config/system/ip_geoloc.
 Expand the "Alternative markers" fieldset.
 Enter the path to your map_markers directory and the dimensions of your markers.
 The marker set will now be available in your map settings, in particular in the